TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Uri/Typolink.rst

     Array

 :aspect:`Description`
    To add attributes to the 'ATag'.
-The array will automatically be converted to TypoScript syntax Param1=Wert Param2=Wert
+The array will automatically be converted to TypoScript syntax param1=value param2=value

 :aspect:`Default value`
     Empty array

-:aspect:`Mandatory`
-    No

 useCacheHash
 ~~~~~~~~~~~~